 Bayes rule and Bayes factors

 You could formalize this with Bayes rule.
-For example, suppose you’re 99% sure the thing you’re looking at has a normal distribution with variance 1, but you’re willing to concede there’s a 1% chance that what you’re looking at has a heavier-tailed distribution, say a Student t distribution with 10 degrees of freedom, rescaled to also have variance 1.
+For example, suppose you’re 99% sure the thing you’re looking at has a normal distribution with variance 1, but you’re willing to concede there’s a 1% chance that what you’re looking at has a fat-tailed distribution, say a Student t distribution with 10 degrees of freedom, rescaled to also have variance 1.

 It’s hard to tell the two distributions apart, especially in the tails.
 But although both are small in the tails, the normal is relatively much smaller.